 3. Remove the furniture

-Not everyone remembers this detail at the right time, but it is important to dismantle the furniture before starting painting.
+Not everyone remembers this detail at the right time, but it is important to dismantle the furniture before you kick off the polishing task.
 Take out everything that is possible to dismantle, such as doors and drawers.
-Never paint these things directly on the piece, because very possibly they will end up sticking together and you will never be able to open the drawer again.
+This will give you a much better and even coverage.